Currently, 65 per cent of small-to-midsize businesses (SMBs) invest in pay-per-click (PPC) advertising.

 It can potentially allow small businesses to get up and running pretty quickly.
 But it does take plenty of time to learn the intricacies of running a Google Ads Campaign.
-Additionally, it is essential for it to be set up and maintained correctly, otherwise, it can burn a hole in your pocket, figuratively and literally.
+Additionally, it needs to be set up and maintained correctly, otherwise, it can burn a hole in your pocket, figuratively and literally.

 It may appear simple, but money can be wasted on poorly set up campaigns that could easily be avoided.
-Fact is, as much as 61% of Google Ads campaigns fail dismally by not generating even a single conversion.
+The fact is, as much as 61% of Google Ads campaigns fail dismally by not generating even a single conversion.

-On many occasions, there are people making fatal mistakes with their PPC campaigns.
+On many occasions, people are making fatal mistakes with their PPC campaigns.
 Whether they commit it on their ad copy or their landing page, their score is often below its potential.
 Mistakes like:

 - Using way too many keywords at once in an ad group.